-Nelly and Cathy arrive at the Heights to find Linton, a shivering and pathetic, making demands that Joseph flatly ignores.
+Nelly and Cathy arrive at the Heights to find Linton, shivering and pathetic, making demands that Joseph flatly ignores.

 Linton chastises Cathy for ignoring him and complains about his treatment by Heathcliff.